HadyAhmed-cell/BrightStars/README.md

 # BrightStars

-BrightStars Summary :
+Summary :
-Complete Employee-Department MVC App using HTML and Bootstrap and CSS ability to upload employee personal info and profile photo , ability to upload department info assigning employees to departments and view their details with the ability to remove or edit employees , ability to search for specific employees and sorting them accordingly
+API for create , edit , view , delete Categories and create , edit , view , delete for Products and adding them to certain categories with adding description and photo for specific product

-- Full API Sofware application with identity and login system with ITI Training Program
+- API For Products-Categories
 - Save products and their categories data in in SQL server
 - Products are saved in their categories in SQL Server